aimingoo/private-property/README.md

   * Else let *parent* be *thisObject*.[[Private]], *x* be descriptor of *parent*.[*privateSymbol*]. and
     * If x is not reference descriptor, call *parent*.[[Set]]\(*privateSymbol*, W, *parent*\)
     * Else call *parent*.[[Set]]\(*parentSymbol*, W, *thisObject*\)

 Done.

+**Implementation in constructor method:**

+- in SuperCall()

+  Update result.[[Private]] to newTarget.prototype.[[Private]] after constuct from parent's constructor() method. and, the result must be instanceof newTarget.

+- in [[Call]] of ECMAScript Function Objects

+  Accept when thisArgument is null when bind object to private scope.

+Done.